hyperledger/firefly/docs/keyconcepts/blockchain_protocols.md

   - Repo: [hyperledger-labs/firefly-fabricconnect](https://github.com/hyperledger-labs/firefly-fabricconnect)

 > _Each FireFly network is tied to a single blockchain technology.
 Watch this space for
-> evolution of pluggable bridges for tokens, assets and data between FireFly networks._
+> evolution of pluggable bridges for tokens, assets and data between networks through
+> FireFly plugins._

 ## Need help choosing the right blockchain ledger technology?